khushwant04/triton/README.md

 # Triton: A Detailed Exploration

-Welcome to Triton, a comprehensive resource dedicated to high-performance GPU programming using Triton—a language designed for modern AI workloads.
-This repository provides an in-depth look into GPU architectures, efficient kernel writing, and advanced optimization techniques.
+Welcome to Triton—a comprehensive resource for high-performance GPU programming.
+This repository covers CUDA fundamentals, Triton kernel development, and case studies that showcase practical GPU computing examples.

 ## Overview

-In this repository you will find highly detailed material covering:
+In this repository you will find:

 - **GPU Fundamentals:**
-  Understand the underlying principles of GPU computing and the architectural innovations that power modern GPUs.

-- **Comparative Analysis:**
-  Explore the distinctions between low-level programming (such as CUDA) and the abstractions provided by Triton, with a focus on practical examples and performance considerations.

-- **Kernel Development:**
-  Learn how to write, analyze, and optimize GPU kernels using Triton, including discussions on memory management, parallel execution, and advanced optimization strategies.
+  Learn about the architectural innovations behind GPUs and how CUDA leverages them for parallel computing.
+See the details in [02.
+Fundamentals/README.md](02.%20Fundamentals/README.md).

+- **Introduction & Overview:**
+  Get started with the basic concepts of GPU computing and an overview of CUDA and Triton in [01.
+Introduction/README.md](01.%20Introduction/README.md).

-- **Case Studies & Practical Examples:**
+- **Setup & CUDA Installation:**
-  Discover real-world examples and case studies that demonstrate the capabilities of Triton in various high-performance computing scenarios.

-For more background and foundational concepts, please refer to the [Introduction & Overview](01.%20Introduction/README.md) which includes a concise summary and graphical insights into GPU architecture.
+  Follow step-by-step installation instructions, including configuring environment variables and verifying CUDA installation in [03.
+Setup/README.md](03.%20Setup/README.md).

+- **CUDA Check Utility:**
+  Verify if CUDA is available on your machine with the [`cuda_check.py`](cuda_check.py) script.

 ## Getting Started

-1. **Clone the repository:**
+1. **Clone the Repository:**
    ```sh
    git clone https://github.com/khushwant04/triton.git